SaffetGokcenSen/saffetgokcensen.github.io/_posts/2020-11-23-the-singular-value-decomposition-for-the-latent-semantic-analysis.md

 \end{equation}
 where $U$ is of dimension $m \times m$, $\Sigma$ is of dimension $m \times n$ and $V$ is of dimension $n \times n$.
 The columns of $U$ are the eigenvectors of $AA^{T}$.
 The columns of $V$ are the eigenvectors of $A^{T}A$. $\Sigma$ is a matrix whose nonzero entries are on the diagonal and are equal the square roots of the eigenvalues of $AA^{T}$ or $A^{T}A$.
 They are arranged in a decreasing order.

-Let $A$ be the token-document matrix which is the transpose of the TF-IDF matrix explained in the section 2.
+Let $A$ be the token-document matrix which is the transpose of the TF-IDF matrix explained in the previous section.
 Then, each column of $A$ is the TF-IDF vector for the corresponding document.
 Each row is the TF-IDF vector of a token across the documents of the corpus. $m$ is the number of tokens in the vocabulary and $n$ is the number of documents in the corpus.

 Let $A$ be written in terms of its rows:
 \begin{equation}